Yamaha SuperJet: MSRP

-SuperJet 2021 [Generation 3]
+SuperJet 2021-Present (SJ1050W) [Generation 3]

 The 2021 SuperJet has been completely redesigned from the ground up.
 Yamaha says "This year marks the return of the Yamaha SuperJet, all-new from the ground up to challenge a new generation of stand-up riders with a torquey four-stroke Yamaha marine engine and nimble performance hull that is 142 pounds lighter and 8.8 inches shorter than its competition."

 The largest change is moving from a two-stroke twin-cylinder engine to Yamaha dropping in their three-cylinder four-stroke 1049cc TR-1 marine engine.

 The hull has also been completely redesigned from the ground up with a new 144mm pump, adjustable steering nozzle, and reboarding grab handle in the tray.

 The TR-1 marine engine weighs 160 lbs and is 30"L by 21"W by 19"H inches in size, producing 100 hp.
 It has an integrated oil tank, ECU and air filter onto the engine.

-The launch price is $9,499 USD and the ski is still Made in Japan (as all past Super Jets have been).
+The launch price is US$9,499 and the ski is still Made in Japan (as all past Super Jets have been).

-Full specs to be updated as they are available.